When it comes to delicious, homemade, and fresh food, it’s hard to beat things that come from the Amish.

 These 10 Amish bread recipes are a great example of that.

-The great thing about Amish bread is that it usually uses simple, easily sourced ingredients.
+Amish bread usually uses simple, easily sourced ingredients.

-You won’t need a lot of hard-to-find items that you’ll have to source from online or ethnic markets.
+You won’t need a lot of hard-to-find items that you’ll have to source from online or specialized markets.

 Of course, to make authentic Amish bread, you’d have to churn your own butter, milk your own cows, and source your own grain.

-Luckily, you can get the same great taste with these Amish bread recipes with primarily store-bought ingredients.
+Luckily, you can get the same great taste with primarily store-bought ingredients.

 You can make this gorgeous, fragrant Amish friendship bread with only seven simple ingredients: sugar, butter, eggs, buttermilk, flour, baking soda, and cinnamon.